 I’m reminded of a critique of the phrase “something has to be done.”
 What it really means is “I don’t know what to do, but even so, I’m going to do something.”
 It describes a situation where we feel action is necessary, but we can’t think of specific action that is logically connected to the problem.

 So, we overreact, we act without thinking, we act without input from others, we act without the information necessary to understand the threat.
 We just act.

 Even though we really don’t know what to do.

 A recent study found that 50% of businesses’ cybersecurity purchases were motivated by “well-publicized data breaches.”
-Fear that what a decision-maker in the business saw on the news.
+That’s another way of saying “something that the boss saw on the news last night.”

 The result is often the acquisition of systems that primarily address the “flavor of the week” hacking strategy.
-The new systems – which one report of IT professionals suggests covers as much as 30% of all cybersecurity purchases – are frequently incompatible with, in conflict with, or duplicative of existing systems.
+These paranoia-fueled impulse buys… er… new systems – which one report of IT professionals suggests covers as much as 30% of all cybersecurity purchases – are frequently incompatible with, in conflict with, or duplicative of existing systems.
 They increase costs and complexity (remember, new systems means more training!).

-So take a deep breath, then follow your plan.
+Instead, take a deep breath, then follow your system.
+Get input from your whole team.
+Consult with your IT vendor/personnel.
+Do your research.
 In the long run, it could save your company, your bottom line, your employees, your customers, and your sanity.